Louisiana Exemptions for School Vaccine Requirements

 Don’t do it!

-Just like exemptions for school vaccine requirements, if the daycare or school tells you it must be notarized, they are wrong.
-Reference the law, Revised Statutes 17:170 (specifically Section E where it states what you need to submit and notes there is NO mention of a requirement to notarize) and the Louisiana Department of Health’s statement on their website affirming what the law declares: “There is no requirement for the document to be notarized, and all requests are granted.”
+If the daycare or school tells you your written dissent must be notarized, they are wrong.
+Reference the law, Revised Statutes 17:170 (specifically Section E where it states what you need to submit and note that there is NO mention of a requirement to notarize) and the Louisiana Department of Health’s statement on their website affirming what the law declares: “There is no requirement for the document to be notarized, and all requests are granted.”

 If they make any reference to the law/statute (R.S.
 17:170) in their handbook or correspondence you’ve got them.